-\citet{zhang2023enhancing} and~\citet{duan2023shifting} emphasized that not all generated tokens should contribute to the uncertainty score for the entire generated text and proposed various heuristics to select only relevant tokens. \citet{zhang2023enhancing} also modeled the conditional dependency between the generation steps by adding a penalty to an uncertainty score that depends on the uncertainties of previously-generated tokens.
-The penalty depends on max-pooled attention to previous tokens from the current generation step.
+\citet{zhang2023enhancing} and~\citet{duan2023shifting} highlighted that not all tokens should contribute to the uncertainty score, proposing heuristics to select the relevant ones. \citet{zhang2023enhancing} modeled the conditional dependencies between the generation steps by penalizing the uncertainty scores based on the uncertainties of the previously generated tokens and the max-pooled attention to previous tokens.

 Overall, most previous work on UQ has not addressed the conditional dependency between the predictions, or has addressed it using heuristics.
-We argue that the conditional dependency is an important aspect of UQ for text generation tasks and we propose a data-driven approach to it.
+We argue that the conditional dependency is an important aspect of UQ for text generation tasks, and propose a data-driven approach for dealing with it.
 We also note that techniques based on sampling multiple answers from LLMs usually introduce prohibitive computational overhead.
 We argue that for UQ methods to be practical, they should also be computationally efficient.

-\paragraph{Supervised UQ methods.} Supervised regression-based confidence estimators are well-known for classification problems, primarily from computer vision~\cite{lahlou2022deup,park2024density}.
-Their key benefit is computational efficiency.